life-at-the-frontier/validation-exercise/docs/study-protocol.md

 ## Data collection

 _Collection and management_: Trial results data will be collected by the interview team (AP, ZR) and entered into a spreadsheet.
 AP will check a subset of results against the interview recordings for accuracy.
 MZ will store data on local machines with a cloud backup.
-[@Aneta] are we collecting any other data? e.g. demographic, age etc
+We plan to collect basic demographic information on participants in the residents interview.

 _Statistical analysis_: Analysis of the primary outcome will use a linear regression model with cluster robust standard errors.
 A t-test of the regression parameters will constitute a test of our null hypothesis.
 Missing data, including item non-response (e.g. skipping pairs), will be omitted.
 The full details are contained [here](#study-protocol-assignment.md).
 The interview team is unaware of the exact details of the statistical analysis since it may reveal the allocation mechanism.